Multilingual Event Linking to Wikidata: Multilingual Event Linking Dataset

-\paragraph{Mention Distribution:} Following the categories from \citet{logeswaran-etal-2019-zero}, we compute mention distributions in the following four buckets, 1) high overlap: mention span is the same as event title, 2) multiple categories: event title includes an additional disambiguation phrase, 3) ambiguous substring: mention span is a substring of event title, and 4) low overlap: all other cases.
-For the Wikipedia-based dataset, the category distribution is 22\%, 6\%, 14\% and 58\%.
-For the Wikinews-based dataset, the category distribution is 18\%, 4\%, 6\% and 72\%.
+\paragraph{Mention Distribution:} Following the categories from \citet{logeswaran-etal-2019-zero}, we compute mention distributions in the following four buckets, 1) high overlap: mention span is the same as the event title, 2) multiple categories: event title includes an additional disambiguation phrase, 3) ambiguous substring: mention span is a substring of the event title, and 4) low overlap: all other cases.
+For the Wikipedia-based dataset, the category distribution is 22\%, 6\%, 14\%, and 58\%.\footnote{The disambiguation phrase is typically a suffix in the title for English \cite{logeswaran-etal-2019-zero}, but in our multilingual setting, it can be anywhere in the title.} For the Wikinews-based dataset, the category distribution is 18\%, 4\%, 6\%, and 72\%.
+We also computed the fraction of mentions that are temporal expressions.
+We used HeidelTime library \cite{strotgen-gertz-2015-baseline} for 25 languages and found 6\% of the spans in the dev set are temporal expressions.